ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/heatmap_smooth.md

 ---
+noindex: true
-Title: "Smooth Heatmap - ScottPlot 4.1 Cookbook"
+title: "Smooth Heatmap - ScottPlot 4.1 Cookbook"
 Description: "Heatmaps display values as rectangles with sharp borders by default.
 Enabling the Smooth feature uses bicubic interpolation to display the heatmap as a smooth gradient between values."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71